 A Heart Attack is a medical emergency.
 Call 911 or your local medical emergency number for healthcare in your area.
-A variety of medications may be given right away to improve circulation of the coronary arteries, supplying blood to the heart.
+A variety of medications may be given right away to improve circulation of the coronary arteries supplying blood to the heart.
 These include:

-- Sublingual (below-the-tongue) nitroglycerine medication
+- Sublingual (below the tongue) nitroglycerine administration

 - Oral aspirin